panpov/CDefense/README.md

 # CDefense
 CDefense is a wave-based shooter game made with Ncurses.
-It was by Brett Hajdaj and Pan Pov as their final project for CPSCI-102 in the Spring of 2024 at Hamilton College.
+It was made by Brett Hajdaj and Pan Pov as their final project for CPSCI-102 in the Spring of 2024 at Hamilton College.

 ## Gameplay
 - The player (represented as 'A') moves with the arrow or WASD keys and shoot lasers with X key.
 The game can be paused with the P key.
 Enemies are represented as 'W'.